urbanpixellab/hex/docs/osc-gui/README.md

 When `Toggle White` is pressed, the projection will toggle between normal operation and showing only completely white hexagons without animation in order to help the adjusting (calibration).

-When `Save` is pressed, the projection software will save the current coordinates of the hexagons which it has in its own memory to the XML which is used at startup.
+When `Save All` is pressed, the projection software will save the current coordinates of the hexagons which it has in its own memory to the XML which is used at startup.

 `Hexagon` and `Coordinate` are send only when any of the adjust buttons is being pressed.
 What the adjust buttons do is pretty trivial.
+They adjust the coordinates of the selected coordinate of the selected hexagon, but only in memory of the projection software.